 Is flushing a waste of water?

 RMOW staff follow procedures when flushing that minimize the amount of water used.
-Areas with little sediment are flushed only briefly.
+Flushing is necessary to maintaining healthy drinking water.

 What if someone accidentally drinks coloured water?